-A Seadog's Observation I enjoyed Ken Tropf's story about him and his friend reviving and sailing their old wooden sloop around Lake Erie (read online at goodoldboat.com/ two-friends-and-a-simple-solid-boat).
+A Seadog's Observation

+I enjoyed Ken Tropf's story about him and his friend reviving and sailing their old wooden sloop around Lake Erie (read online at goodoldboat.com/ two-friends-and-a-simple-solid-boat).
 I was doing something similar about the same time, and I recall that when visiting small harbors and anchorages around New England I would come across many young folks in similar boats.

 I got a lot of advice on boat restoration from older seadogs (whether I wanted it or not), and I was looking forward to sharing some of that knowledge now that I'm one of them.
 But as I visit those same harbors today, I see that the younger, shoestring-sailors are almost extinct.
-I suppose there are several reasons why today's cruisers tend to be older, and their boats have become bigger, shinier, and a lot more costly.

-Members of the East Coast Sailing Association in Satellite Beach, Florida, show off their complimentary copies of Good Old Boat magazine.
+I suppose there are several Members of the East Coast Sailing Association in Satellite Beach, Florida, show off their complimentary copies of Good Old Boat magazine.
 The club was founded in 1966 and continues to attract sailors and their classic plastic sailboats.